Low-Carb Deconstructed Pizza Casserole (Video)

 What ingredients do you need for this recipe?

-Can you use other toppings for this low-carb Pizza Casserole?
+Can you use other toppings for the low-carb Pizza Casserole?

-Sausage, pepperoni, and cheese are the pizza toppings I love most, so of course that’s what I used for this Deconstructed Pizza Casserole recipe!
+Sausage, pepperoni, and cheese are the pizza toppings I love most, so of course that’s what I used for this Low-Carb Deconstructed Pizza Casserole recipe!
 But you can definitely replace the sausage with ground beef or use other toppings like ham, green bell pepper, olives, or even bacon if you want to switch it up a bit.
+And if you look in the comments on the post you’ll see people make it with a variety of toppings.

 Can you freeze the Deconstructed Pizza Casserole?